-Communications training, surgical checklist can reduce costly postoperative complicationsDecember 5th, 2012 in Surgery /
+Communications training, surgical checklist can reduce costly postoperative complicationsDecember 5, 2012 in Medicine & Health / Surgery

 As the nation grapples with surging health care costs, researchers at the University of Connecticut Health Center, Farmington, and Saint Francis Hospital and Medical Center, Hartford, have confirmed two simple cost-effective methods to reduce expensive postoperative complications—communications team training and a surgical checklist.
 Investigators found that when surgical teams completed communications training and a surgical procedure checklist before, during, and after high-risk operations, patients experienced fewer adverse events such as infections and blood clots.
 The study is published in the December issue of the Journal of the American College of Surgeons.